Best Places to Go in Ireland: Where Sheep Outnumber Selfie Sticks (Usually)

 The Wild Atlantic Way: Nature’s Drama Queen

 The Wild Atlantic Way isn’t subtle.
-This 1,600-mile coastal route doesn’t whisper its beauty – it screams it through crashing waves, towering cliffs, and land formations that look like Earth showing off.
+This 1,600-mile coastal route doesn’t whisper its beauty – it screams it through crashing waves, towering cliffs, and land formations that look like Earth showing off, making it perfect for what to do in Ireland for 2 weeks of epic exploration.
 Among the best places to go in Ireland, this region tops the list for those seeking nature’s grandeur without the crowds of Yellowstone.

 The Cliffs of Moher ($8 admission) are Ireland’s version of California’s Big Sur, except with more dramatic drops and fewer guardrails.
 Visit during early morning to avoid tour buses disgorging passengers by the hundreds.
 The nearby Burren’s limestone landscape (free access to most areas) could double as a sci-fi movie set – its lunar-like pavements have supported plant life for millennia and confused tourists for decades.